LeonardMH/namealizer/README.md

 performed the following steps:

     import namealizer
-    wg = namealizer.WordGenerator("dictionaries/all_en_US.dict")
+    wg = namealizer.WordGenerator()

 This creates a new `WordGenerator` object with a default separator of `" "` a default wordstyle of `lowercase` and a randomly selected PRNG seed.
+You can also optionally provide the path to a dictionary as the first parameter, if none is provided then the default dictionary will be used.
 If the dictionary provided cannot be found, this will raise the `namealizer.DictionaryNotFoundError`.

 ### Retrieving Words